MichaelPaddon/imaplar/docs/index.rst

 ========
 **imaplar**
 [**--config** *path*]
-*server...*
+[*server...*]

 **--config** *path*
   Read the specified configuration file.

 *server*
   IMAP server to monitor.
+If no servers are specified, then servers marked as default in the configuration will be monitored.

 Configuration
 =============